stephanzlatarev/norman/notes.md

   v select cluster for new base
-  v start moving probe to cluster already at 300 minerals v at each step select free cluster closest to probe
-  - when probe is at cluster location select the location to build the nexus - hard-code the locations for DATA-C map v then build the nexus
-  - then remove the accomplished goal "build a nexus"
+  v start moving probe to cluster already at 300 minerals v at each step select free cluster closest to probe v when probe is at cluster location select the location to build the nexus - hard-code the locations for DATA-C map v then build the nexus v then remove the accomplished goal "build a nexus"
   - make sure the probe returns to harvesting
   - make sure the skill can build a 2nd, 3rd, etc nexus